great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

     Paraphrased from the Databricks docs: DBFS is a distributed file system mounted into a Databricks workspace and available on Databricks clusters.
 Files on DBFS can be written and read as if they were on a local filesystem, just by <a href="https://docs.databricks.com/data/databricks-file-system.html#local-file-apis">adding the /dbfs/ prefix to the path</a>.
 It is also persisted to object storage, so you won’t lose data after you terminate a cluster.
 See the Databricks documentation for best practices including mounting object stores.
   </details>

-Run the following code to set up a <TechnicalTag tag="data_context" text="Data Context"/> in code using the appropriate defaults:
+Run the following code to set the root directory for your <TechnicalTag tag="data_context" text="Data Context"/>:

 ```python name="tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_file_python_configs.py choose context_root_dir"
 ```

+Then, instantiate your Data Context in code:

 ```python name="tests/integration/docusaurus/deployment_patterns/databricks_deployment_patterns_file_python_configs.py set up context"
 ```